UNIVERSITY OF WISCONSIN River Falls

 International Student: Study in the USA: Resources for international students

-Page reviewed August 2012 by Mark Huttemier, MA, LPC.
-Personal Counselor in Student Health and Counseling at University of Wisconsin – River Falls
+Page reviewed Summer 2017 by Mark Huttemier, MA, LPC - Personal Counselor in Student Health and Counseling at University of Wisconsin – River Falls